PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Transfer application update `tar` file to the `/scratch` partition on device:

    ```
-   $ mbl-cli copy <payload for rootfs update *.tar file> <destination on devise under the /scratch partition> [address]
+   $ mbl-cli copy <rootfs update payload> <destination on device under the /scratch partition> [address]
    ```

-   For example, if `payload.tar` is a payload name for rootfs update and 169.254.6.215 is a link-local IPv4 address of the debug interface of the device, do the following:
+   For example, if `payload.tar` is the name of the payload file for the rootfs update and 169.254.6.215 is a link-local IPv4 address of the debug interface of the device, do the following:

    ```
    $ mbl-cli copy payload.tar /scratch 169.254.6.215